What approaches can help you manage anxiety?

 Caution: Among people with pancreatic cancer, the anti-anxiety drug lorazepam increased a marker of inflammation (IL-6) and was linked to poorer survival outcomes.1Cornwell AC, Tisdale AA et al. Lorazepam stimulates IL6 production and is associated with poor survival outcomes in pancreatic cancer.
 Clinical Cancer Research.
 2023 Aug 17:OF1-OF20.

-Practices and therapies with strong, good, or modest evidence of benefit
+Strong, good, or modest evidence of benefit

 Strong evidenceconsistent, significant effects in several large (or at least one very large) well designed clinical studies or at least two meta-analyses of clinical studies of moderate or better quality (or one large meta-analysis) finding similar results (this is the CancerChoices definition; other researchers and studies may define this differently) indicates confidence that the practice or therapy has an effect as noted.
 Good evidencesignificant effects in one large or several mid-sized and well-designed clinical studies (randomized controlled trials (RCTs) with an appropriate placebo or other strong comparison control or observational studies that control for confounds) (this is the CancerChoices definition; other researchers and studies may define this differently) indicates that the practice or therapy is linked to the outcomes described with reasonable certainty.
 Modest evidencesignificant effects in at least three small but well-designed randomized controlled trials (RCTs), or one or more well-designed, mid-sized clinical studies of reasonably good quality (RCTs or observational studies), or several small studies aggregated into a meta-analysis (this is the CancerChoices definition; other researchers and studies may define this differently) means the practice or therapy may be linked to the outcomes described, but with a lower degree of certainty.